 The procedure for receiving a crown requires 2 office visits.
 On the first visit, the dentist will examine the tooth to check for further decay, in case a root canal or other treatment needs to be performed.
 After the exam, the tooth and gums will be numbed with local anesthesia so the mouth can be prepared for the new crown by filing down the tooth, as needed.
 In some cases, the dentist may need to build up the tooth with fillings so the crown fits snugly around the tooth.
 An impression will be made and sent to a dental lab where a permanent crown will be made.
 A temporary crown will be placed to protect the tooth while the permanent crown is being made.
 Once the permanent crown has been created and sent to Dallas Laser Dentistry, the patient will come in for their second appointment and have their crown placed.
-Dr. Swift or Dr. Myers will check the fit and color of the crown before numbing the tooth and cementing the crown in place.
+Dr. Swift or Dr. Alana Reifer will check the fit and color of the crown before numbing the tooth and cementing the crown in place.

 Plan Your Procedure